MikelMNJ/front-end-template/README.md

 Themes are defined, and can be configured, in *theme/theme.jsx*.
 Here you will find an object of all colors used in the project, as well as configurations for light and dark themes.
-The `theme` object is passed to the `<ThemeProvider theme={theme} />` component from `styled-components`, which wraps the main app in `main.jsx` &mdash; this makes the theme object available, via `props` to any component that is wrapped using `withTheme` from `styled-components`.
+The `theme` object is passed to the `<ThemeProvider theme={theme} />` component from `styled-components`, which wraps the main app in *main.jsx* &mdash; this makes the theme object available, via `props` to any component that is wrapped using `withTheme` from `styled-components`.

+Please see [Styled Components](https://styled-components.com/) for more info.

 ## Custom Fonts

-By default, **Inter**, **Inter-SemiBold** and **Inter-Bold** are included in `static/fonts/primary` &mdash; and additional folder for *secondary* fonts is provided if your project requires more than a primary font face.
+By default, **Inter**, **Inter-SemiBold** and **Inter-Bold** are included in `static/fonts/primary` &mdash; there is also an additional folder for *secondary* fonts if your project requires more than a primary font face.

-If you are adding a secondary font, or replacing the default font files -- you will also need to define those new font faces in `fontFaces.css`.
-Additionally, you will need to add the font names, exactly, to `controllers/fontsController.jsx` -- now the `GlobalStyles` component in `scenes/App/styles.jsx` and all typography components in `components/Typography` will automatically read the new primary font files.
+If you are adding a secondary font, or replacing the default font files &mdash; you will also need to define those new font faces in `fontFaces.css`.
+Additionally, you will need to add the font names, exactly, to `controllers/fontsController.jsx` &mdash; now the `GlobalStyles` component in `scenes/App/styles.jsx` and all typography components in `components/Typography` will automatically read the new primary font files.

 If you need your headers, for example, to use the secondary font, open any `<H# />` component in `components/Typography` and change
-`fonts?.primary?.bold` to be `fonts?.secondary?.bold` -- or whatever your desired weight is.
-You may also need to expand the `getFontFamily()` function in *fontHelpers.jsx* to account for secondary font cases.
+`fonts?.primary?.bold` to be `fonts?.secondary?.bold` &mdash; or whatever your desired weight is.
+You may also need to expand the
+`getFontFamily()` function in *fontHelpers.jsx* to account for secondary font cases.

 **Note**: The `getFontFamily()` function is used to dynamically use the desired font-face in the `<Font />` and other Typography components.